BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 5.0,3.6,1.4,0.2,Iris-setosa
 ```

 Before we begin, open the CSV file in your favorite spreadsheet program.
 You'll see four numeric columns and a classification, as you saw above.
 Plot any two of the numeric columns on a scatterplot graph.
 What do you notice?
-Here is an example of such a plot comparing the Sepal Width *vs* the Sepal Length:
+Here is an example of such a plot comparing the Sepal Width *vs* the Sepal Length, taken from [scikit-learn](https://scikit-learn.org/):

 ![Sepal Width vs Sepal Length Plot, with Flower Classifications Color Coded from scikit-learn](https://scikit-learn.org/stable/_images/sphx_glr_plot_iris_dataset_002.png)